PocketRelay/Website/docs/server/ngrok.md

 # Ngrok

+Make sure you enable the `reverse_proxy` mode in the server configuration file.
+[Server Config Reverse Proxy](./configuration.md#reverse-proxy)

 If you are on a network where you can't directly expose the server you can instead use `Ngrok` as a temporary reverse proxy.
 You will need a free account in order to do this. (https://ngrok.com/)